andreas-ka/show-your-keyboard/README.md

 _____________________________________________________________________________

 ## Typography
-- Garamon is used on the whole site.
+- Garamon and Roboto is used on the whole site.
 [Back to top](#show-your-keyboard)
 _____________________________________________________________________________
 ## Imagery